wang77289271/wang77289271/README.md

 ###

-I am a creative front-end developer with 4+ years of experience.
+I am a creative full stack developer with 4+ years of experience.
 Skilled in designing, developing and testing multiple web-based application.

 I am organized and detail-oriented, work well under pressure and deadlines, enjoy working with a variety of people, and have a great attitude of always striving for the best.